SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-AutoLogonUser`

 The name of a user to automatically log on, in the format `domain\user`, or just `user` for local users.
-If not specified, automatic logon will not be used.
+If not specified, automatic log-on will not be used.

 Must not be blank.